TN 49 (02-16)

 Document the file with a copy of the Title II termination notice or MBR query showing the deemed spouse's ledger account file (LAF) code, if something indicates that we reversed a prior “deemed spouse” determination.

-4. Opposite-sex couple no longer holding out
+4. Couple no longer holding out

 F. When the marital relationship applies to eligibility and computation of payments

-For SSI purposes, two individuals are married for a month if they meet any of the criteria in SI 00501.150B in this section as of the first moment of the month.
+For SSI purposes, two individuals are married for a month if they meet the criteria in SI 00501.150B in this section as of the first moment of the month.
 For the exceptions to the “first moment of the month” rule, see SI 00501.154, Determining When Couple Computation Rules Apply.

 G. Special circumstances